duckietown/hatchery/readme.md

 -->
 - [x] ROS Service (`*.srv`)

-It also supports refactoring and navigation in XML files:
+It also supports refactoring and navigation in the following file types:

 * XML
 * Python